sei-international/AMES.jl/docs/src/dynamics.md

 ```math
     A_{kl} = \sum_{i = 1}^{n_s} \underline{\mu}_i\underline{S}_{ik}\overline{D}_{li}.
 ```
-This system is solved by Macro using linear algebra.
+This system is solved by AMES using linear algebra.

 ## [Imports](@id dynamics-imports)
 The normal level of imports of good ``k`` as a fraction of domestic demand (intermediate, final, and investment) is updated based on the values calculated in the last run of the [linear goal program](@ref lgp), and then adjusted based on relative changes in world and domestic prices,